Top 12 Careers in Pharmacy

 Hospital pharmacists are medicine experts in the field of medicines.
 Hospital pharmacy provides the opportunity to work in a supportive team and to be actively involved in patient care.
 You’ll work closely with medical and nursing staff to make sure hospital patients receive the best treatment.
 You will advise physicians and nurses on the selection, dose, and type of administration and assist patients in all aspects of their medicines.
 As well as being responsible for dispensing prescriptions, pharmacists are also involved in the purchasing and quality testing of medicines.

-A relatively new career path is that of the practice pharmacist.
-A practice pharmacist doesn’t dispense medicines.
-Instead, they work within a general medical practice to deliver direct support to doctors and their patients.
+A practice pharmacist works within a general medical practice to deliver direct support to doctors and their patients.
 They can often give more time and attention to individual cases than a busy community pharmacist can, providing quality care and specialized services such as smoking cessation.
 This career option provides a great option for pharmacists who want the opportunity to work closely with doctors and provide more in-depth care to their patients, in a non-hospital setting.

 5. Pharmaceutical industry / clinical trials